100 years ago, the discovery of insulin revolutionised the treatment of diabetes.

 Today, technology is driving change in healthcare.

-Diabetes Compass is a commitment to improve the quality of diabetes care in LMICs by leveraging emerging digital solutions.
+Diabetes Compass is a commitment to improve the quality of diabetes care in low- and middle-income countries (LMICs) by leveraging emerging digital solutions.

 WHAT IS THE DIABETES COMPASS?

 Developed through local partnerships, with and for frontline healthcare professionals, the Diabetes Compass offers digital support to health workers, enabling timely, quality diabetes care for patients in LMICs.

 Nearly 350 million people in LMICs live with diabetes, and 77% do not receive adequate care.
 If diagnosed early enough, diabetes is manageable.
 Yet many healthcare professionals in LMICs lack the skills and resources to prevent, diagnose and treat diabetes patients.